 Saudi Arabia was a very strict and conservative nation, life was not easy, I faced so many difficulties.
 I endured racism and I was bullied during school.
 Being African was not easy, it was hell going to school.
 It was impossible to enjoy my adolescence.
 There were no recreational activities, you could not have a girlfriend or go out with female friends.

 In Saudi Arabia you can’t be different, you have to go by the rules, you have to follow one religion only: Islam.
 You can’t question the faith, you can’t criticize any Islamic scholar, even if there is something credible against him.
 It is a life of intimidation and fear.
 I started having doubts about so many things, so many things did not make sense to me.
-I needed answers but I did not know how to get them if I asked I would be labeled as a secular or be called all these names.
+I needed answers but I did not know how to get them if I asked I would be labelled as a secular or be called all these names.
 The rule was to follow Islam and never question it.

 Growing up I remember situations that at a young age made me ask so many questions.
 One memory I recall was when our Religion teacher warned us about listening to music, the punishment of which would be God pouring molten lead into the ears of those who did.
 It is part of a verse in the hadith in which the prophet discusses things with his friends (sahaba).
 That scared me every time I listened to music, I used to feel terror about what this loving and caring God may do to me just for listening to music.
 I also remember that drawing was forbidden, we weren’t allowed to draw humans and animals, if we did we had to draw them faceless or draw a line across their neck.
 The teachers did anything to spread their narrative.
 One teacher told us that Christians and Jews are filthy and unhygienic and if you stayed in a room with them you will be disgusted by their smell.